Notes on the octonions: Associative calibrations

-\begin{remark} \rm If $\dim V=3$ then $\phi\in\Lambda^3V^*$ is nondegenerate if and only if it is nonzero.
-If $\phi\ne 0$ then, by Lemma~\ref{le:cross3}, an inner product on $V$ is compatible with $\phi$ if and only if $\phi$ is the associated volume form with respect to some orientation, i.e.\ $\phi(u,v,w)=\pm1$ for every orthonormal basis $u,v,w$ of $V$.
-Thus assertion~(i) of Theorem~\ref{thm:imO} continues to hold in dimension three.
-However, assertion~(ii) is specific to dimension seven. \end{remark}
+\begin{remark} If $\dim V=3$, then $\phi\in\Lambda^3V^*$ is nondegenerate if and only if it is nonzero.
+If $\phi\ne 0$, then, by \autoref{le:cross3}, an inner product on $V$ is compatible with $\phi$ if and only if $\phi$ is the associated volume form with respect to some orientation, i.e., $\phi(u,v,w)=\pm1$ for every orthonormal basis $u,v,w$ of $V$.
+Thus assertion~\itref{It_Compatible} of \autoref{thm:imO} continues to hold in dimension three.